Skip to contents

 Introduction

-In this article, we demonstrate how the StreamFind R package can be used to evaluate ozonation of secondary wastewater effluent (i.e., effluent of the aerated biological treatment) using mass spectrometry (MS).
-A set of 18 mzML files, representing blank, influent and effluent measurements in triplicate for both positive and negative ionization mode, are used.
+In this article we demonstrate how StreamFind can be used to evaluate ozonation of secondary wastewater effluent (i.e., effluent of the aerated biological treatment) using mass spectrometry (MS).
+A set of 18 mzML files are used, representing blank, influent and effluent measurements in triplicate for both positive and negative ionization modes.

 basename(files)